davatorium/rofi/doc/rofi-dmenu.5.markdown

 Note: the default asynchronous mode will also be automatically disabled if used with conflicting options, such as `-dump`, `-only-match` or `-auto-select`.

-`-async-pre-read` *number*

-Reads the first *number* entries blocking, then switches to async mode.
-This makes it feel more 'snappy'.

-*default*: 25

 `-window-title` *title*

 Set name used for the window title.
 Will be shown as Rofi - *title*